Mobile Payment

 Mobile payment solutions allow consumers to

-easily make retail payments while redeeming coupons
+easily make retail payments while redeeming

-and offers.
-Marketers benefit by knowing past
+coupons and offers.
+Marketers benefit by knowing

-purchase behavior and combining it with real time
+past purchase behavior and combining it with

-geographic information about consumers.
+real time geographic information about

-the rewards.
+privacy risks outweigh the rewards.

-and reduce their risks.
+organizations identify, manage, and reduce their

 |